Concordium/concordium-java-sdk/release/README.md

 In order to release the code, do the following.

-1. Bump the version to the new desired version by invoking
+1. Bump the version to the new desired version by invoking (from [the root of the java sdk](../concordium-sdk/)

 ```
 mvn versions:set -DnewVersion=$VERSION